Elmer’s Barn is Among Maine’s Most Peculiar Stores

-From a Shriner's fez to 19th-century quack medical equipment, here's what we found at Elmer's Barn.
+From a Shriner's fez to 19th-century quack medical equipment, here's what we found there.

 The rambling building on Route 17 was originally home to Howe Fur Company, which sold hunting and trapping equipment.
 Today, as a sign over the entry proclaims, it contains “three floors of odd and unusuals"

 By Virginia M. Wright Photographed by Tristan Spinski